IBM/ibm-spectrum-scale-install-infra/CONTRIBUTING.md

 - Fork this [repository](https://github.com/IBM/ibm-spectrum-scale-install-infra)
 - Make changes, don't forget to [sign](#sign-your-work-for-submittal) your commits
-- When you are satisfied with the changes, submit a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) describing your proposed changes
+- When you are satisfied with the changes, submit a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) against the [dev branch](https://github.com/IBM/ibm-spectrum-scale-install-infra/tree/dev), describing your proposed changes

 Sign Your Work for Submittal